Skip to main content

 Other colors in-between – typically yellows and greens – represent the middle-ground, where yellow is warmer and green is cooler.

-So if a specific button, block of text, or image is the first thing users gravitate towards, a heatmap will show those user interactions in bright red.
+So if a specific button, block of text, or image is the first thing users gravitate towards, your website heatmaps will show those user interactions in bright red.
 If areas are being missed or skimmed over, they’ll be on the cooler end of that spectrum.

 • Core navigation that’s being missed